Juan Alberto Negroni, PR 1979. Based in Dallas TX.

 Possess an MFA in Studio Arts from Southern Methodist University in Dallas TX, an MA Ed in Art History and Museum Studies from Caribbean University PR and a BFA from Puerto Rico School of Fine Arts with a Major in Printmaking.
-Counts with three solo shows, The Defect Effect, 2005, If it weren’t for my horse, 2008 and Not About Beauty (Religion, Politics and other failures) all in San Juan, PR and A Midsummers Night’s Dream at 18.2208° N, 66.5901° W, Texas Woman’s University, Denton TX.
+Counts with four solo shows, The Defect Effect, 2005, If it weren’t for my horse, 2008, Not About Beauty (Religion, Politics and other failures) all in San Juan, PR and A Midsummers Night’s Dream at 18.2208° N, 66.5901° W, Texas Woman’s University, Denton TX.

 Recipient of the Meadows Artistic Scholarship Award 2015 and the 2017 Ecole Nationale Supérieure d'art Dijon Residency Fellowship.

-His work is part of public and private art collections in Puerto Rico, United Kingdom, Argentina, United States, Canada, Australia, Greece and France.
+His work is part of public and private art collections in Puerto Rico, United Kingdom, Argentina, United States, Canada, Australia and Greece.